-The Annual Report on Form 10-KSB for the year ended December 31, 2004 of the Company (the "Report") fully complies with the requirements of Section 13(a) or 15(d) of the Securities Act of 1934, and the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+The Annual Report of Form 10-KSB for the year December 31, 2005 of the Company (the "Report") fully complies with the requirements of Section 13(a) or 15(d) of the Securities Act of 1934, and the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/Corey M. Horowitz
+/s/ COREY M. HOROWITZ